Millfield Prep, Glastonbury

 ‘There is no question there is magic here and all kinds of magic,’ wrote John Steinbeck about Glastonbury (he was obsessed by the place and even rented a house in nearby Bruton for while).
-I wondered whether any of that magic would be in the air at Millfield Prep School, the second school to go under the microscope in the Muddy Somerset Best Schools Guide…
+I wondered whether any of that magic would be in the air at Millfield Prep School, as I prepared to put it under the microscope in the Muddy Somerset Best Schools Guide…

 MILLFIELD PREP SCHOOL, GLASTONBURY